slyyy81/assignment/README.md

 The endpoint ID indicates which endpoint we will be making the changes to in Portainer.

-It can be found in the URL of your endpoint's dashboard; for example in my dashboard:
+It can be found in the URL of the Portainer endpoint's dashboard.

+For example in my dashboard, the URL is:

 `https://portainer.labo.sylvainroy.me/#!/3/docker/dashboard`

-Indicates that my endpoitn ID is '3'.
+Which Indicates that my endpoint ID is '3'.

 ```
 portainer_endpoint = "your_portainer_URL_here"